yangjiao-tj/yangjiao/_pages/about.md

 News
 ======
+[2024/08] Invited to serve as Reviewer in Pattern Recognition.

 [2024/08] Invited to serve as Reviewer in IEEE Transactions on Knowledge and Data Engineering.

 [2024/08] Invited to serve as Reviewer in ICLR 2025.